na-na-hi/renget/archive/how2playba.md

 >XP
 1 AP = 1 XP.
 Your level is tied to how much AP you spend, so there's no real way to level up faster.
 You can 3x refresh your AP for 90 gems a day, which is kind of good.
 Whether it's worth it is for you to decide.
+I personally suggest not to.

 MAX level is current level cap + 1 xp off the next level (e.g. if the cap is 20, MAX would be 1 xp off lvl 21)